shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 This question can help understand how "family-friendly" a particular suburb is.
 Young families could compare the suburb accessibility characteristics to help make the decision for a move or, evaluate whether the suburb is right for their lifestyle.

 From this question and potential use, we can desgin the model and outputs for an intuitive comparative analysis.
-The particulars described below allow for two levels of qualitiative comparison: (1) comparing a single suburb to the city average or, (2) comparing two suburbs together.
+The final model allows for two levels of qualitiative comparison: (1) comparing a single suburb to the city average or, (2) comparing any two suburbs together.

 ## Models to support domain understanding
-Since models approximate reality, the difference between the model and reality can add valuable insight.
+Since models approximate reality, the difference between the model and reality can also add valuable insight.

 > Which suburbs don't follow the approximation set by the model?
 Can we use our domain knowledge to understand why?

-In this scenario, mismatch between the data ('reality') and the model can help us understand the nature of suburbs better and use this to update our model for a better representation of reality.
+In this scenario, mismatch between the data ('reality') and the model can help us understand the nature of suburbs better; and use this understanding to update our model for a better representation of reality.

 # Technical details